paladium/UdacityCodeShare/README.md

 Authentication is done using Auth0 service.

 ## API
-You can find the postman collection in the root of this repo to explore the API.
+You can find the postman collection in the root of this repo to explore the API:

+Use apiID: cb0j0iti22 to access the gateway.

+- Get all codes (without authentication)
+- Get my codes - with access token
+- Like the code
+- Delete my code
+- Create new code